Valent-p/iron-havoc/devnotes/tasks.md

 - Started to implement navigation, so I expect to finish or improve.
 - Adding bot decisions and shooting.

+### Completed (22:07 - 23/11/25)

+#### Adds bot AI decision system and refactors player logic

+Introduces a behavior tree-based AI for bots, enabling movement, aiming, and shooting decisions.
+Refactors player and bot movement, aiming, and shooting into modular actions for easier control and future extensibility.
+Improves tank inheritance and streamlines user and bot player scenes for better maintainability.
+Lays groundwork for scalable AI and user control strategies.

 ## Version 0.0.2